 Contribution of Greenhouse Gases to Global Warming

-The Sun is hot, and radiates most of its light in short-wavelength visible radiation (violet, blue, green, yellow, orange, and red).
+The Sun is hot and radiates most of its light is short-wavelength visible radiation (violet, blue, green, yellow, orange, and red).
 The earth responds by absorbing some of this visible radiation, heating up, and irradiating energy back to space in the form of longer-wavelength, invisible infrared rays.
 This further heats the lower atmosphere and surface of the earth, much the way, sunlight “trapped” inside the glass-like structure of a florist’s greenhouse warms the space within.
-GHGs can be defined as gases that has the property of absorbing infrared radiation (net heat energy) emitted from earth’s surface and re-radiating it back to earth’s surface, thus contributing to the greenhouse effect.
+GHGs can be defined as gases that have the property of absorbing infrared radiation (net heat energy) emitted from the earth’s surface and re-radiating it back to the earth’s surface, thus contributing to the greenhouse effect.
 Carbon dioxide, methane, and water vapor are the most abundant greenhouse gases.

 Effects of Global Warming

 Perhaps, one of the reasons that make global warming an important issue for us is its adverse effects on the environment.
 Here we will point out some of the adverse effects of global warming.

 - Direct manifestations of a widespread and long-term trend toward warmer global temperatures